Wastewater-Based Epidemiology and Urban Governance

 This new form of biosurveillance marks distinct geographical and temporal shifts from previous biosecurity eras.
 Whereas waste has historically been considered a source of pathogenic threat to humans, present security efforts are recasting it as vital sources of data and even value for the companies engaged in monitoring efforts.

 These advances, however, raise important questions.
 WBE is being used to control migrant labourers’ movements and restrict them to their dormitories in Singapore; the technology has long been rolled out in various prisons to detect for opioid usage and, now, COVID-19; and this ‘cost-effective’ surveillance is being normalized in the wake of decreased public spending on robust PCR testing and more precautionary approaches such as masking.

-Investigate new forms of data, labour, and governance emerging from the developments in Wastewater-Based Epidemiology and wastewater surveillance
+- Investigate new forms of governance (such as Smart Cities governance) emerging from the developments in Wastewater-Based Epidemiology and wastewater surveillance

 Publications & Reports

 Check out Rafi, Chris, and Carolyn’s recent The Conversation piece to better understand some of the stakes of WBE and wastewater surveillance, especially near source testing and using dorms and prisons as sites of experimentation for developing this technique.
 Find it here: https://theconversation.com/targeted-wastewater-surveillance-has-a-history-of-social-and-ethical-concerns-183570